DataDog/documentation/content/en/continuous_integration/setup_tests/dotnet.md

 ## Instrumenting tests

-To instrument your test suite, prefix your test command with `dd-trace`, providing the name of the service or library under test as the `--dd-service` parameter, and the environment where tests are being run (for example, `local` when running tests on a developer workstation, or `ci` when running them on a CI provider) as the `--dd-env` parameter.
+To instrument your test suite, prefix your test command with `dd-trace ci run`, providing the name of the service or library under test as the `--dd-service` parameter, and the environment where tests are being run (for example, `local` when running tests on a developer workstation, or `ci` when running them on a CI provider) as the `--dd-env` parameter.
 For example:

 {{< code-block lang="bash" >}}
-dd-trace --dd-service=my-dotnet-app --dd-env=ci -- dotnet test
+dd-trace ci run --dd-service=my-dotnet-app --dd-env=ci -- dotnet test
 {{< /code-block >}}

 All tests are automatically instrumented.